slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Plans are not static.
 Adapt not react.
 You need to switch strategies a few times to get where you want to go.

+> *'Take advantage of the opportunities - that’s probably more important than charting your path.'-- Admiral William Mcraven*

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

 > *'Life is more like tetris than chess.'*